-In addition, the success of a search firm to fill a position is limited by the number of candidates that the search firm 30 contacts.
-Search firms may target only certain individuals while overlooking many other qualified candidates who, if contacted, would have been very interested in considering the available positions.
+30 In addition, the success of a search firm to fill a position is limited by the number of candidates that the search firm contacts.
+Search firms may target only certain individuals while overlooking many other qualified candidates who, if contacted, would have been very interested in considering 35 the available positions.
 As such, search firms often do not reach a large pool of potential candidates.
 Search firms also know that the candidates most qualified for jobs are those that are currently employed.
-Recruiters would love to be able to show these coveted employees even better opportunities.
+Recruiters would love to be able to show these coveted employees even better opportu-40 nities.
 Unfortunately, search firms have no way of identifying and contacting these prime candidates.
 Present systems for recruiting typically rely on the candidate to present himself to the recruiter-at a substantial risk to the employee.
 No system currently gives an employee the incentive and protection he needs to feel comfortable submitting his resume.

 Another area in which shield identity may be desirable is dating.
-For example, a person could serve as a match-maker by setting up two people with whom he is acquainted on a blind date.
-Before agreeing to go on the date, each acquaintance may ask the match-maker questions about the other 50 authenticate such information that may be provided by person and instruct the match-maker not to reveal his/her identity without prior authorization.
-Once each of the acquaintances feels comfortable about the other person, he/she may authorize the match-maker to reveal his/her identity and agree to the date.
+For example, a person could serve as a match-maker by setting up two people with whom he is acquainted on a ${50}$ blind date.
+Before agreeing to go on the date, each acquaintance may ask the match-maker questions about the other person and instruct the match-maker not to reveal his/her identity without prior authorization.
+Once each of the acquaintances feels comfortable about the other person, 55 information to other parties. he/she may authorize the match-maker to reveal his/her identity and agree to the date.

 Again, however, the use of match-makers suffers from the same drawbacks as the search firms.
 There is little or no control over what information match-makers disclose.
-For instance, a match-maker may feel greater lovalty to one of the acquaintances and willingly divulge the identity of the other acquaintance.
+For 60 instance, a match-maker may feel greater loyalty to one of the acquaintances and willingly divulge the identity of the other acquaintance.
 Also, using match-makers slows down the communication process and can result in miscommunication.
-Finally, the number of people that a match-maker can set up is limited by the number of people to whom the match-maker is acquainted.
+Finally, the number of people that a match-maker can 65 reliability of the released information.
+Finally, the invention set up is limited by the number of people to whom the match-maker is acquainted.

 Attempts have been made to automate the employment search process and matchmaking process.
-For instance, U.S.
+For instance, U.S. Pat.

-Pat.
 No. 5,164,897 discloses an automated method for selecting personnel matching certain job criteria.
 Databases storing employee qualifications are searched to identify which personnel have qualifications matching search criteria.
-Such a system, however, does not provide anonymous communications between the employer and the employee and does not provide control over the release of information stored within those systems to others.
-Thus, there is a need for a system that allows users to exercise control over the 10 release of information to others and that provides efficient anonymous communication.
+Such a system, however, does not provide anonymous communications between the employer and the employee and does not provide control over the release of information for a system that allows users to exercise control over the release of information to others and that provides efficient anonymous communication.